Rackham Distinguished Graduate Mentor Award

 - Anna Mapp, Edwin Vedejs Collegiate Professor of Chemistry

-- Shuichi Takayama, Professor of Biomedical Engineering and Macromolecular Science and Engineering
+- Shuichi Takayama, Professor of Biomedical Engineering, Professor of Macromolecular Science and Engineering

 - Gerald Davis, Wilbur K. Pierpont Professor of Management and Professor of Sociology